5 AI Pet Cameras With Treat Dispensers Every Anxious Dog Owner Needs

 - Leave for 1 minute → Dog stays calm → Toss treat remotely

-- Gradually increase duration
+- Gradually increase the duration until they believe you always come back

 They Catch Anxiety Before It Escalates